psmuts/devart-template/project_summary.md

 Finally, the project is a manifestation of what I think the future of art should, and perhaps, must be; connected, interactive, random and probabilistic, democratic, non-deterministic and... beautiful.

-Something about creativity being provoked by unexpected, unpredictable relations of ideas...

 ## Link to Prototype

 [http://psmutstest.appspot.com/devart1](http://psmutstest.appspot.com/devart1 "Devart Link")